top of page

 Rates & Timing

-Sensitivity readers are independent workers and can set a rate however they’d like.
+Sensitivity readers are independent workers and can set their own rates.
+All sensitivity reads and consultations are charged a minimum of $250 regardless of length.
 The Editorial Freelancers Association has recently updated its table based on a survey of editorial freelancers.
-Based on a survey of readers you should expect to pay $.01–$.019/wd.
+Based on a survey of readers you should expect to pay $.013–$.035/wd ($5-9.00 per page).
 For more information and to see alternatives rate structures visit the EFA Rate Chart

 50k words can take a reader approximately three weeks to return feedback to you.
-Again, all readers are independent so the turnaround time will vary.
-You should inquire at least three weeks in advance of your desired turnaround time to assess their availability.
+Turnaround times will vary.
+If you would like a faster turnaround please inquire about our rush fees.
+You should inquire about a read at least five weeks in advance of your desired turnaround time to assess their availability.
 It is possible that it could take over a month before you receive your feedback.
-Plan accordingly.
+Please plan accordingly.

 What should I expect?